LPG price hiked by Rs 15 per cylinder

-New Delhi, Oct 6: Cooking gas LPG price on Wednesday was hiked by Rs 15 per cylinder in line with a surge in international fuel prices.
+New Delhi: Cooking gas LPG price on October 6 was hiked by Rs 15 per cylinder in line with a surge in international fuel prices.

 Rates of both subsidised and non-subsidised LPG prices were hiked, oil company officials said.